-The rate of babies dying within a year of being born is rising in Burnley, official figures reveal.
+Rate of babies dying within a year of birth on rise in Burnley

 Across England, the infant and neonatal mortality rates worsened for the third year in a row, after decades of improvement, which baby charity Bliss has said is “deeply concerning”.